tslewis1/Feed-Reader-Testing/README.md

 ## How to successfully run this application

+Load index.html in your favorite browser, and the tests are shown at the bottom of the page.

 The tests are as follows:

 1. Tests to check that allFeeds variable has been defined and is not empty.